How to report stolen content on Instagram

 You own the copyright to any photo or video you take and post on Instagram.
 No one is allowed to repost this content without your permission.
 Using a specific #hashtag to get your photo featured, is often considered as an equivalent to giving consent.
 Most people don’t mind if their content is being reposted without permission, as long as proper credit is given.

-But if no credit is given, or if you simply do mind, you can easily have the photo or video taken down by Instagram by filing a DCMA report.
+But if no credit is given, or if you simply do mind, you can easily have the photo or video taken down by Instagram by filing a DMCA report.

-It is important to know that the person you are reporting will receive any personal information you provide in this report.
-Don’t let this scare you off – you don’t have to complete all the fields they are asking for.
+Don’t let the fact that Instagram asks for your personal information scare you off – you don’t have to complete all the fields they are asking for.
 The minimum amount of information required for the report to be valid, is your name and an email address.
 You do not have to provide more information than this.
 You do not have to give them your home address or phone number.
+If you do provide this, Instagram will not share your home address or phone number with the person you’re reporting.

 Also note that you can only report content that violates your own copyright.